Vish-Mayer/Boris_Bikes/README.md

 ```

-To run the tests for the application, run rspec.
+To run the tests for the application, run RSpec.

 ```
 $ rspec